objectiv/objectiv.io/docs/docs/home/the-project/FAQ.md

 ##### TAXONOMY

 ### What is the open analytics taxonomy?
-The [open analytics taxonomy](/taxonomy/introduction.md) is our proposal for a common way to collect & structure data.
+The [open analytics taxonomy](/taxonomy/introduction.md) is a generic classifification of common event types and the contexts in which they can happen.
+It is a proposal for a common way to collect & structure analytics data in an effort to enable models to be universally shared and reused between projects, teams and companies.

-It describes analytics events in a class system.
-Each common event type has its own class, which defines its properties, requirements and relationships with other classes.
-It also includes context classes, which describe the context in which an event took place, rather than the type of event that took place.

 Check out the [Taxonomy](/taxonomy/introduction.md) section of our Docs to see what it looks like, or try the [Quickstart Guide](/home/quickstart-guide.md) to spin up a fully functional dockerized demo and see it in practice (takes 5 minutes).